-Safest Cities in New York 2026
+4 Safest Cities in New York (2023 FBI Crime Data)

-New York has 4 cities in our database with a statewide violent crime rate of 373.3 per 100,000 residents.
-The safest city is Rochester with a Safety Context Score of 79/100.
-All rates are per capita — never raw counts.
+These are the 4 safest cities in New York, ranked by per-capita crime rate using 2023 FBI Uniform Crime Reporting data.New York has a statewide violent crime rate of 373.3 per 100,000 residents.
+The safest city in New York is Rochester with a Safety Context Score of 79/100.
+All rates are per 100,000 residents, never raw counts.

 | # | City | Population | Violent/100K | Property/100K | Score |